 Airbags may be life-saving features in all modern vehicles, but they also pose a risk for serious injuries.
 Faulty or defective airbags can hurt you and your family.
 Failure to deploy, late deployment, or early deployment can all cause more harm than good, especially in the case of a severe auto accident.
-Airbag injuries can cause lacerations, broken bones, and chemical burns–on top of other injuries from your car accident.
+Airbag injuries can cause lacerations, broken bones, and chemical burns, on top of other injuries from your car accident.

 If you or a loved one has sustained an injury from an airbag, you may be entitled to compensation for your injuries.
 Money will not magically heal your injuries, but it can help you get the resources you need to recover.
 In this article, we’ll go over how airbags work and the common injuries they cause.
 We’ll also go over the steps to take after an airbag injury.
-The personal injury attorneys at Janicek Law can support you and your family during this difficult time.
+The San Antonio personal injury advocates at Janicek Law can support you and your family during this difficult time.
 To learn more about our legal services, call us today at 210-366-4949.

 How Do Airbags Work?

 Airbags are inflatable cushions that work in conjunction with seat belts to protect drivers and passengers.
 These cushions help prevent vehicle occupants from hitting the hard interior of the vehicle.
 These cushions also help control movement and prevent the driver and passengers from being tossed around the vehicle.
-Frontal airbags were widely adopted for use in passenger vehicles 1987, but were not legally mandated until 1999.
+Frontal airbags were widely adopted for use in passenger vehicles in 1987, but were not legally mandated until 1999.
 Airbags reduce driver fatalities and have helped prevent more than 50,000 deaths, according to the National Highway Traffic Safety Administration.
-In most vehicles, driver frontal airbags are located in the steering wheel and passenger airbags are in the dashboard.
+In most vehicles, driver frontal airbags are located in the steering wheel, and passenger airbags are in the dashboard.
 Virtually all vehicles manufactured after 2014 also have side airbags.

 When the crash sensor detects an impact, it will determine the severity of the impact and decide to deploy the airbags.
 The airbag deploys in as little as 1/20th of a second.
 The signal from the crash sensor fills the cushion with gas and deflates shortly after.
 Crash sensors in newer vehicles have a seat belt sensor that affects airbag deployment as well.
 If no one is wearing a seatbelt, driver and passenger airbags will deploy at a lower threshold.
 In most vehicles, airbags will deploy for unbelted occupants at speeds as low as 10-12 miles per hour.
 Belted occupants will have airbag deployment at closer to 16 miles per hour, since the seatbelt is often enough to prevent injury at lower speeds.